By Xavier Leschaeve, CISO, Remy Cointreau

 Trends in the Compliance Arena

 We are seeing more and more regulations in the compliance area, but hopefully also a convergence of the different regulations.
 In the past, it was very common to have conflicting regulations between countries or even states.
 While this still exists, it tends to be less frequent.
 Being a French based company, we can see that in Europe, some regulations are starting to converge, such as the new GDPR (General Data Protection Regulation).
 Voted in 2016 and applicable for 2018, the GDPR aims to harmonize Data Privacy regulations in Europe.
 This will have a significant impact on European companies but also on foreign companies operating in Europe.
-In most cases a DPO (Data Privacy Officer) will be appointed, data leakage will be escalated to the regulator within 72 hours and a fine of up to 4 percent of the worldwide revenue of the companies can be implemented.
+In most cases a DPO (Data Privacy Officer) will be appointed, data leakage will be escalated to the regulator within 72 hours and a fine of up to four percent of the worldwide revenue of the companies can be implemented.
 In France a specific regulation is also in place for cyber security, but only applicable for the companies critical to the nation (public services, transportation, energy, banks).

 Integrating Non-public Information